alejandroq/ngrx-apollo.edu/README.md

 **By Alejandro Quesada**

 *If you discover any bugs or anything left to be desired - please leave an Issue or PR with the requested changes!
-Thank you.
-I hope to have caught everything, but if in your attempts to combine these two libraries, there is issue that this repo neglects, let me know and I can make the proper adjustments.*
+I hope to have caught/considered everything, but if in your attempts to combine these two libraries, there is an issue that this repo neglects, let me know and I can make the proper adjustments.
+Thanks!*

 ## Requirements